Tips for Parents

 Your teen can also block people on Instagram.
 When they block another person, that person can't view your teen's photos or videos or search for their Instagram account.

 Keep in mind that people own the rights to all images they've taken and shared with Instagram.
-If there's no violation of our Guidelines or Terms taking place, we can’t help you directly unless required to do so by law.
+If there's no violation of our Community Guidelines or Terms, we can’t help you directly unless required to do so by law.

 We know and appreciate that many parents use Instagram to capture and share photos of their children.
 However, images that show nudity may be removed because they don't follow our Community Guidelines.